-Status & Relationship to Superintendent Leadership Quality Standard (SLQS):
+Status & Relationship to Superintendent Leadership Quality Standard (SLQS): This report aligns with the SLQS in the following way:

-INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families.
+COMPETENCY: (1) Building Effective Relationships INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families.

-(d) ensure that each student enrolled in a school operated by the board and each staff member employed by the board is provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging,
+Education Act Board responsibilities 33(1) A board, as a partner in education, has the responsibility to (d) ensure that each student enrolled in a school operated by the board and each staff member employed by the board is provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging,